How Much Can I Sell My Gold Wedding Band For?

 Bonus Step: Use our free gold calculator

-For an easier way to estimate the value of your wedding band, use our free gold calculator.
+For an easier way to estimate the value of a wedding band, use the free gold calculator below.
 Input the karat and weight.
 The calculator will show an estimate of your expected payout.

 Where Can You Sell a Gold Wedding Band?

-The way you decide to sell your gold wedding ring has a significant impact on how much money you receive.
+The way someone decides to sell their gold wedding ring has a significant impact on how much money they receive.
 Let’s examine the key factors to consider when selling, including payout potential, speed of payment, safety, and term transparency.

 Online gold buyers

-The Alloy Market, for instance, offers a free appraisal kit that allows you to have your gold appraised.
+The Alloy Market, for instance, offers a free Alloy Kit that allows you to have your gold evaluated for purchase.

-While it may take some time, you will need to ship your gold wedding ring.
+While it may take some time, sellers will need to ship their gold wedding ring.
 The process is low risk; shipping and insurance are free.
-You can track the shipment every step of the way through their secure tracking system.
-These factors should give you peace of mind while you wait.
+Tracking is included, so sellers know their items are safe in transit.

 Online marketplaces

 Sites like eBay, Craigslist, and Facebook Marketplace let you list the ring yourself.
-You may be able to sell it for more, but it may be more difficult.
-You’ll need to take high-quality photos, create a clear description, and have patience when dealing with buyers.
+Sellers may be able to sell it for more, but it may be more difficult.
+They’ll need to take high-quality photos, create a clear description, and have patience when dealing with buyers.

 Local jewelers